a-b-street/abstreet/docs/articles/map/article.md

     order.
 Gluing all the points together fails when the .osm has some ways clipped out.
 In that case, just use a straight line to try to close off the polygon.
-  - Also read turn restrictions between OSM ways
+  - Also read traffic signal locations and turn restrictions between OSM ways
 - `split_ways.rs`: Split OSM ways into road segments
   - OSM ways cross many intersections, so treat points with multiple ways and the points at the beginning and end of a way as intersections, then split